-Does your car insurance seem more expensive than last year?
+Does your premium seem more expensive than last year?
 There could be several reasons you’re seeing a jump in your auto rates.
 Insurers cite reasons such as increased health care costs, rising driving and accident rates, and inflation.
-Inflation, in particular, is behind a lot of the auto insurance rate increases both in Washington and across the nation.
+Inflation, in particular, is behind many rate increases both in Washington and across the nation.

 Though rates seemingly go up each year, there are steps you can take to lower your premium.
 It’s smart to compare quotes from the best companies in Washington.
-That’s the best way to find the cheapest auto insurance.
+That’s the best way to keep your rates low.

 Washington Minimum Auto Insurance Requirements

 Like all other states (except New Hampshire and Virginia), Washington requires drivers to have a minimum amount of car insurance.
 You must meet the bare minimum coverage requirements before you can get behind the wheel of a car.
-Below are the basic car insurance requirements in Washington state:
+Below are the basic coverage requirements in Washington state:

-Washington requires minimum liability auto insurance coverage limits of at least:
+Washington requires minimum liability coverage limits of at least:

-- $25,000 of bodily injury liability (BIL) for the injury of one person in one-car accident
+- $25,000 of bodily injury liability (BIL) for the injury of one person in a one-car accident

 - $10,000 of property damage liability (PDL) for one accident

-It’s common to see state minimum car insurance requirements written in a shorthand form, such as “25/50/10.”
-You may see it on your insurance policy or other times you deal with your auto insurer.
+It’s common to see state minimum requirements written in a shorthand form, such as “25/50/10.”
+You may see it on your policy or at other times you deal with your auto insurer.

-You’ll satisfy state law if you get the minimum required coverage.
+You’ll satisfy state law if you purchase the minimum required coverage.
 But be aware that this is just the smallest amount of insurance the state wants you to have.
 You may not have full protection if an especially costly accident happened.
-If you can afford it, consider adding more coverage, such as collision and comprehensive insurance, to your policy.
+If you can afford it, consider adding more coverage, such as collision and comprehensive, to your policy.

-Washington state insurance law doesn’t require drivers to have either uninsured or underinsured motorist (UM/UIM) coverage.
-Also, be aware that roughly 20% of the drivers in the state don’t have car insurance.
+State law doesn’t require drivers to have either uninsured or underinsured motorist (UM/UIM) coverage.
+Also, be aware that roughly 20% of drivers in the state don’t have coverage.
 Because of this, UM/UIM is a good idea.